sowmyyav/RCQoEA-360VR-Dataset/README.md

 **## Usage**

-We have performed the time alignment of physiological data and videos for each participant, as well as the processing scripts that can be used to generate both the transformed and frame data.
+We have performed the time alignment of physiological data and videos for each participant.
 Researchers can run their analysis methods on them.

 For researchers who want to try other data processing methods, you can directly use the raw data.